edtireli/p-brain/README.md

 `pip install "p-brain[dicom]"` adds `pydicom` for header inspection. `dcm2niix` must be on your `PATH` for the actual conversion.
 Run `python -m pbrain check-deps` to confirm it is found.

-### Optional macOS app

-A native macOS desktop application wraps this command-line tool in a point-and-click interface for users who prefer not to use a terminal.
-It is entirely optional.
-The Python command-line tool described here is the product and the canonical interface, and the application simply drives it.

 ---